How Much Compensation For Damage To Hair

 How much compensation for damage to hair

 When there is hair damage, the effects can be long-lasting.
-In some cases, hair loss or hair damage can have a profound effect on an individual’s mental state and wellbeing.
+In some cases, hair loss or hair damage can have a profound effect on an individual’s mental state and well-being.
 For instance, hair damage can impact a person’s self-esteem, especially if they feel socially excluded because of hair loss.
-This can be compounded if there is no chance of hair regrowth or regrowth is slow.
-Sometimes skin grafts in surgery are required.
+This can be compounded if there is no chance of hair regrowth or if regrowth is slow.
+Sometimes skin grafts and surgery is required.
 In such cases, compensation amounts tend to be higher.

 The table below provides a guide to how much compensation is awarded for damage to hair.
-Usually, the amount awarded is based upon the severity of the hair damage and whether hair regrowth or repair will be possible.
+Usually, the amount awarded is based upon the severity of the hair damage and whether hair regrowth or repair may be possible.
+The figures we have supplied are based on the latest version of the Judicial College general damages compensation guidelines.

 Level of hair damage